lake-wg/edhoc/draft-selander-lake-traces.md

 7f 94 1e 67 09 10 31 17 a1
 ~~~~~~~~

-R selects its connection identifier C_R to be the empty bstr h'':
+R selects its connection identifier C_R to be the empty bstr "":

 ~~~~~~~~
 C_R (raw value) (Connection identifier chosen by R) (0 bytes)